philipbry/RazerAutoPollingRate/README.md

 * OpenRazer https://github.com/openrazer/openrazer

 ## Behavior
 Polling rate will be limited to 500hz when not running the processes in the process list to conserve battery.

 It will automatically switch to 4000hz as soon as an added process is running.

+Any polling rate changes in Razer Synapse will be overwritten but will **not** display in it's menu.

 ## Instructions
 - Install the application from the latest release